Okanagan College: Programs

 The College offers a wide array of programs in university arts and science, business, trades, health, technologies, adult basic education (upgrading), adult special education and continuing studies.

 Programs that may be of interest to international students include: ESL courses/language training, vocational and trades programs and four-year degrees in both Business and Computer Information Systems.
 Many students also choose the university transfer program which allows students a smooth transition and cost-saving entry method into many of Canada’s most prestigious universities.
 This program includes courses in history, literature, psychology, chemistry, biology, physics and gender studies.
-Faculty are university educated academics who care deeply about their students.
 The College also has a long history of successful study tours, student exchanges and customized group training programs.

 The College is also home to a number of programs that are unique to the institution, including the Sustainable Construction Management Technology (SCMT) program based out of The Jim Pattison Centre of Excellence at the Penticton campus.
 The program provides students with practical, hands-on education in current and emerging green building techniques and technologies.

 Vice Society Hack

-On January 9th, 2023, Okanagan College warned students and staff that an unrecognized external agent had breached the security of their technology systems.
+On January 9, 2023, Okanagan College warned students and staff that an unrecognized external agent had breached the security of their technology systems.
 The hacker group Vice Society took credit for the attack, claiming to have extracted over 850 gigabytes of data.